-- You will receive a link to join the workshop a few days advance.
+- You will receive a link to join the workshop three days in advance.

-- We’ll send you resources you’ll need for the exercises shortly before the workshop.
+- We will send you resources you will need for the exercises shortly before the workshop.
 You can access these online or print them out.

-- If you’re worried you haven’t received these emails, please contact email@example.com.
+- If you’re worried you have not received these emails, please contact email@example.com.

 What happens after the workshop?

-- We’re keen to help you implement what you’ve learned in your day-to-day.
-We offer support to attendees after the course to attendees including resources you can share with colleagues; and additional tailored support.
+- We are keen to help you implement what you’ve learned.
+We offer support after the course to attendees including resources you can share with colleagues; and additional tailored support.